-This is the or it, the plant value to the this booklet.
-Please read if the be sure volumes your retrigerator properly.
+This is the only fine print you'll find in this booklet.
+Please read it to be sure you use your refrigerator properly.

-We build retrigerators to list but we can't control now they are used before using your refriger afor you are personally responsible for making sure that it.
+We build refrigerators to last, but we can't control how they are used.
+Before using your refrigerator, you are personally responsible for making sure that it...

-- is installed and reveied or or too that will hold the weight and in a large suitable for its size and use. - is connected only to the right kind of outlet, with the right electric supply and grounding
+- is installed and leveled on a floor that will hold the weight, and in an area suitable for its size and use. - is connected only to the right kind of outlet, with the right electric supply and grounding.

-- s used only for jobs expected of home refrigerators. - is properly maintained. - is out of the weather. - s used in an area where the room temperature will not fall below 55° F. (13° C). - is not run where there are explosive fumes. - is not used by children or others who may not understand how it should be used. - is not loaded with food before it has time to get properly cold.
+- is used only for jobs expected of home refrigerators. - is properly maintained. - is out of the weather. - is used in an area where the room temperature will not fall below 55° F. (13° C). - is not run where there are explosive fumes. - is not used by children or others who may not understand how it should be used. - is not loaded with food before it has time to get properly cold.